Why Your Next Vacation Should Be to the Florida Keys's First-Ever All-Inclusive Resort

 Anyone who’s ever done the drive down the Overseas Highway knows the pure magic of the Florida Keys.
 Just a quick jaunt from Miami, the string of tropical islands boasts charming B&Bs, towering palms, coral reefs, and striking 360-degree water views (AKA the makings of a dream beach vacation).

 For years, however, the one thing the islands lacked was what the Caribbean had plenty of—all-inclusive resorts.
 But good news for fans of all-you-can-everything vacays: You no longer need a passport to score unlimited food, fun, and fruity drinks.
 Because the Keys’ first-ever all-inclusive is here.
 And it’s glorious.

 Island-inspired food and drink is, of course, plentiful at the resort.
-Bungalows Key Largo boasts three restaurants—one for fine dining, one serving up casual Mexican fare, and one offering Italian-inspired seafood dishes.
-During blissed out beach days, a waterfront food truck serves quick fare while the Sunset Tiki Bar shakes up exotic cocktails.
+Bungalows Key Largo boasts three restaurants—one for fine dining, one serving up casual Mexican fare, and one offering Mediterranean-inspired seafood dishes and killer views.
+During blissed out beach days, a poolside cabana serves quick fare while the Sunset Tiki Bar shakes up exotic cocktails.
 And if day drinking is your thing, don’t miss a cruise on one of two quirky (and genius) floating tiki boats.

-Want to be one of the first to experience this all-inclusive paradise in the Florida Keys?
-Book now to score an introductory rate starting at $399 per person per night, including all food and drink, resort amenities, water toys, and activities such as yoga, cooking and mixology classes, fish fries and pig roasts.
+Want to experience this all-inclusive paradise in the Florida Keys?
+Rates start at $449 per person per night, including all food and drink, resort amenities, watersports, and activities such as yoga, cooking and mixology classes, fish fries and pig roasts.